Aleppo's ancient city a victim of Syrian war

 Crac des Chevaliers, an almost intact crusader castle perched on a mountain in central Homs province, repelled waves of medieval offensives but was no match for modern explosives.
 Video footage has shown what appears to be damage from mortar or artillery to its 13th century battlements.

-Worried by the risk of looting at archaelogical sites, UNESCO has contacted Interpol and neighbouring countries to halt any smuggling of artefacts.
+Worried by the risk of looting at archaeological sites, UNESCO has contacted Interpol and neighboring countries to halt any smuggling of artifacts.

 “Of course the main priority is protecting civilians, but Syria’s heritage is also extremely important, because it’s part of the country’s identity,” the UNESCO representative said.